IsaacOldwood/join-the-siege/README.md

     See `pipeline/pipeline.yml` for a quick example.
 To test, code coverage, check lint rules using Azure.

+    Side note: To deploy this application to production I would use Azure Serverless functions.
+This is currently a simple app and the less infra setup the better.
+Better to spend developer time on features for clients than infra and hosting.
+If necessary it can be moved in the future.
+It is also very easy to control access then.
+Can easily wrap it in API key auth etc.

+1. Now our app is ready to be worked on.
+Because we have spent the time laying the ground work we can quickly add new features and improvements.
+This will pay dividends going forward.
+Further improvements:

+    - Crudely classify by file contents
+    - Train some ML models to classify based on contents, filename, client, industry etc
+    - Use pre-trained models.
+ChatGPT or one of many others.
+This would be my first approach as there is no point wasting time and resources if ChatGPT can give a half decent answer.
+    - Use a multi-model approach.
+Try and use cheaper, faster methods.
+If they don't work then pass the file to a more advanced ML model.
+    - Allow other upload methods.
+Allow users to post a URL link to the file.
+We can then download and classify the file.
+    - When a user uploads a file we fail to classify, save it somewhere and raise it in a dashboard/alert channel.
+    - When a user uploads a file not currently supprted, save it and raise it.
+If lots of people are trying type X then maybe we should spend some time there.

+    The MAIN thing to keep in mind is "Our highest priority is to satisfy the customer through early and continuous delivery of valuable software."
+There is no point spending weeks on features you THINK people want.
+Get SOMETHING into the hands of users and see how they use it and if they actually like it.

+Thank you for looking at my repo.

 # File Classifier

 ## Overview